 6. The research plan makes provisions for carefully monitoring the data collection processes

-Rasmussen College’s Institutional Review Board has the authority to suspend or terminate approval of research that is not being conducted in accordance with the board’s requirements or that has been associated with unexpected serious harm to subjects.
+Rasmussen University’s Institutional Review Board has the authority to suspend or terminate approval of research that is not being conducted in accordance with the board’s requirements or that has been associated with unexpected serious harm to subjects.
 Any suspension or termination of approval shall include a statement of the reasons for the board’s action and shall be reported promptly to the researcher and the Chief Academic Officer/Vice President of Academic Affairs.